mozilla-l10n/documentation/src/products/android-l10n/mobile_l10n_faqs.md

 Note that while Firefox for Android and Focus for Android both live under the same `android-l10n` repository, Firefox for iOS and Focus for iOS live under two separate repositories (see below for more details).

 We also have locales that have different codes between Pontoon and the repository for Android.
-For example,
+For example:

 #### Firefox for Android (comprised of Fenix and Android-Components) and Focus for Android